Author: Ameeba

 Conceptual Example Code

-The following is a conceptual example of a malicious file that could be used to exploit this vulnerability:
+The following is a hypothetical example of how an attacker might exploit this vulnerability:

 }